18F/18f.gsa.gov/_join/open-positions/front-end-design-intern.md

 The U.S. Web Design Standards are a library of design guidelines and code to help developers and designers quickly create trustworthy, accessible, and consistent digital government services.
 This open source project supports more than 100 sites across dozens of agencies, from NASA to the Navy.

 We're seeking a code-inclined individual to support the Web Design Standards by maintaining and improving its supporting site generators, templates, integrations, and deployments.
-This is a great opportunity for someone who wants to get hands-on with design systems and gain deep experience with modern agile development in cross-functional teams.
-Be prepared to provide code samples.
+This is a great opportunity for someone who wants to get hands-on with design systems, gain experience with modern agile development in cross-functional teams, and work closely with mentors.
+Along with independent coding, interns will actively participate in collaborative activities such as stand-ups, pairing, and design critiques.
+While complete mastery of all the skills listed below isn't required, be prepared to provide some code samples.

 #### Skills we're looking for: